18 May Stay Safe When Traveling Using These 5 Apps

 Editor’s Note: We’d like to thank our guest blogger, Lisa Michaels, for this excellent contribution.
 She contacted us this week with helpful, well-written advice that most of us should listen to – especially with all those summer vacations coming up!
 Check her bio on the bottom so you can follow Lisa on Twitter!

 Whether you’re traveling for business or taking a much-needed vacation, planning ahead helps you get the most out of every trip.
-One of the benefits of living in the 21st century is that you can choose from a number of travel apps that can help improve your traveling experience.
+One of the benefits of living in the 21st century is that you can choose from a number of safety apps that can help improve your traveling experience.

 There are apps that make your packing process more efficient, help you plan your trip better, save money or provide assistance communicating with people in different languages.
 Sure, such apps are handy, but won’t keep you safe while you’re visiting a foreign place.